 What is the average cost of egg freezing abroad?

 The cost of egg freezing abroad varies significantly depending on the country, the clinic, and the specific treatment plan.
-We’ve seen international clinic pricing range from $3,000 to $10,000 plus the cost of medication.
-This cost difference is primarily due to differences in healthcare systems, regulations, and overall cost of living.
+We’ve seen international clinic pricing range from $5,000 to $10,000 plus the cost of medication.
+This cost difference is primarily due to differences in healthcare systems, regulations, and the overall cost of real estate and salaries.

-While the cost of egg freezing abroad may be lower, there may be additional costs associated with travel, accommodations, follow-up care, and shipping the eggs back to the United States safely.
+While the cost of egg freezing abroad may be lower, there will be additional expenses like:

 How does international egg freezing work?